Our Ambassador bike maps for Tasmanian touring

 - Deloraine gourmet ride under Western Tiers – 33km – quiet roads taking in Mole Creek, Three Willows winery, 40 Degrees South salmon farm.

-- Deloraine to Westbury under Western Tiers – 35km.
+- Deloraine to Westbury under the Western Tiers – 35km.
 Quiet country roads include historic buildings, farmland and John Temple Gallery.

 - Devonport Discovery Tour – 23km – coastal bike paths passing Mersey Bluff Lighthouse, Don River railway, and plenty of coastal scenery.